AANowak/Product-Pages/README.md

-# The Bottle – Reusable Product Page
+# The Bottle – Product Page

 A responsive, content-rich **product landing page** built to showcase my front-end design and development abilities.
 This project demonstrates modern UI/UX practices, clean layout design, and interactivity using **HTML, CSS, and JavaScript**.